Shushsa/docs/docs/governance.md

 title: Governance
 sidebar_label: Governance
 ---
-## Q1: "What is Kira’s governance structure?"
+## Q1: What is Kira’s governance structure?
 Governance set of Kira consists of the following two kinds of actors:
 1. Validators - must be active operators and not jailed.
 They have equal voting power to all other governance set members.
 Can vote VETO on governance proposals.
 (1/2 of all